jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

         # else:
             return True

-  the test is still green.
-I use the simple `return statement`_
+  the test is still green, I use the simple `return statement`_

   .. code-block:: python